What is Colonoscopy Procedure?

 • Receive Preparation Instructions: Your doctor will provide detailed instructions on how to prepare for the Colonoscopy.
 Follow these instructions carefully to ensure accurate results.

 • Bowel Prep: You'll start bowel preparation to clean your colon the day before the Colonoscopy.
-This typically involves consuming a laxative solution prescribed by your doctor.
+It typically involves consuming a laxative solution prescribed by your doctor.
 The laxative will help flush out stool and debris from the colon.

 • Hydration: Drink plenty of clear fluids during the preparation process to stay hydrated.
 Avoid red or purple liquids, as they can mimic blood during the procedure.